 Don’t Knock It ‘Til You Try It On!

 Find the Kindest Cut for Your Figure and the Right Material for Your Skin!

 Before you start dress shopping, make sure you have an idea of what works well for your body type.
 For instance, a dress that looks great on a curvier girl might not work if your figure is slimmer and/or straight.
-I had a Pinterest board of what I liked, but after trying some dresses on, I realized it didn't compliment my body as I hoped.
+I had a Pinterest board of what I liked, but after trying some dresses on, I realized they didn't compliment my body as I hoped.

 When you find the perfect silhouette for your body type, you'll be happy to see how it fits!
 The right silhouette can help fake curves or slim down problem areas.
 Of course, if you have a good salesperson assisting you, they can help find the proper silhouette for you.
 I was lucky with mine; she picked out the dress I ended up choosing!